PiyushDangre/study-notes/Interview-Questions/NTT_Data-2026.md

 - Autoconfiguration, Dependency Injection.
 - What is Optimistic Locking (in DB).
 - How JWT token works - explain.
 - How does Auth2 protocol work?
 Explain.
+- Tell us about a production issue you faced and how did you fix it